Contact us today for a free quote.

 Why are Biodiversity Net Gain Assessments required?

 Biodiversity net gain will soon become mandatory due to The Environment Act that will be introduced in 2023.
-This act will introduce the requirement to deliver biodiversity net gain for all developments in England.
+This act will introduce the legal requirement to deliver biodiversity net gain for all developments in England.
 The current national policy in England, The National Planning Policy Framework (NPPF) Paragraph 179 states:

 “To protect and enhance biodiversity and geodiversity, plans should: